OctopusDeploy/cli/README.md

 **Makefile**

-If you are using a system that has `make` installed, then you can also simpl run `make` in the cli root folder.
+If you are using a system that has `make` installed, then you can also simply run `make` in the cli root folder.
 The default action for the `Makefile` is to run `go build`, as above.

 ## Running the CLI